lombardero/cheatsheets/9-docker/docker-networks.md

 via the docker networks.
 If a Docker must be accessed from the outside, it must be exposed explicitely with `-p`.

+## Docker DNS naming

+Docker uses IP addresses dynamically for containers (every time a container is spawned, it could use a different address).
+To sort this problem, Docker adds a "docker DNS" in which he uses the network names as a way to easily communicate with containers inside that network (instead of needing to specify the IP address).

+When a container is added to a network, a link is created between the network and the container.
+This allows to use the name of the network instead of the IP address it is dynamically associated with to talk to the container.

+> Note: the default network "bridge" is not automatically linked to any containers, if
+> we want to link containers to it we need to specify it through the
+> `--link [<container list>]` command.

 # 2  - Getting data